tkiat/my-writings-public/blog/software/os/debian-minimal-installation.md

 7. **dhclient -v $i**.
 To resolve IP address.
 Try to toggle wireless on and off in the case of an error.
 8. At this point, the status of your internet (using **ip a**) should include LOWER_UP.
 This means you can connect to the internet.
 9. **apt install network-manager**.
 To make your life easier.
 You can then use nmcli and nmtui to connect to the internet.
-10. **(Optional) Install open-source wireless driver like firmware-ath9k-htc and remove the proprietary iwlwifi, then reboot**.
-Reboot because the current firmware might still be in the memory.

 `nmcli` should show your wireless interface status as either connected or disconnected.
-If it shows `unmanaged`, try to remove your interface from /etc/network/interface.
+If it shows `unmanaged`, try to remove your interface from `/etc/network/interface`.
 If the status is `unavailable`, try to check if you connect your wireless adapter/card well enough.

 ### Add a User to Sudo Group